Which city is cheaper, Asheville or Fort Lauderdale?

 Both Asheville and Fort Lauderdale during the autumn are popular places to visit.
 The shopping scene and the natural beauty of the area are the main draw to Fort Lauderdale this time of year.
 Furthermore, many travelers come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Fort Lauderdale is generally a little warmer than Asheville.
-Temperatures in Fort Lauderdale average around 78°F (26°C), and Asheville stays around 64°F (18°C).
+Daily temperatures in Fort Lauderdale average around 78°F (26°C), and Asheville fluctuates around 64°F (18°C).

 In Asheville, it's very sunny this time of the year.
 It's quite sunny in Fort Lauderdale.
 In the autumn, Fort Lauderdale often gets more sunshine than Asheville.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Asheville receives 229 hours of full sun.